 TRK is part of a broader global “Waterkeeper” movement www.waterkeeper.org that has a rich history of linking human health, justice and livelihoods to clean water and environmental protection.

 Currently, TRK has a passionate staff of five who work together as a mission driven team, but in a relaxed and easy going atmosphere.
 An active board of up to thirteen members works closely with the Executive Director.
 TRK is financially stable with a budget of approximately a half million dollars.

 Recently in 2017, Washington County passed a tax base to support millions of dollars of investment into watershed health, habitat restoration and conservation education.
 This funding has not been fully defined, but presents an exciting opportunity to expand the organization’s role in the watershed.

-The Executive Director provides creative and intelligent leadership to fulfill Tualatin Riverkeepers’ long-term mission and successfully executes the organization’s vision for the future.
+The Executive Director provides leadership to fulfill TRKs’ long-term mission and successfully executes the organization’s vision for the future.
 Duties include supervision of program staff, fund development, financial and contract management, and support of a board of directors.

-Board and Committee Development – Provide support, assistance and leadership development to strengthen the TRK Board and Committees.
-The Executive Director is the principle liaison to the Board of Directors and Volunteer Committees.
+Board and Committee Development - Provide support, assistance and leadership development to strengthen the TRK Board and Committees.
+The Executive Director is the principle liaison to the Board of Directors.